nh0znoisung/Mask_Detection_IOT/README.md

-# Open door using IOT server and Mask detection
+# Open door using IOT server and Mask detection with AI algorithm